Insurance Fraud Division Crackdown

 • Faking or exaggerating injuries to avoid work and draw workers’ compensation benefits.

 • Falsifying or overstating an injury sustained in a car accident — or even faking the accident — to achieve a large settlement or award.

 • Staging an automobile accident that results in an inflated injury claim.

 • Drawing accident and health insurance benefits because of exaggerated or even fabricated injuries or illness.

 • Exaggerating the amount and value of items stolen from a home or business.

-A hotline has been established to report allegations of fraud: 1-888-95-FRAUD
+A hotline has been established by the Attorney General’s office to report allegations of fraud: 1-888-95-FRAUD